BUY TWO OR MORE GUIDES - UP TO 20% OFF

 This is one of many “trailside museums” located all over Yellowstone.
 These were built to help people understand what they were seeing since Yellowstone was too big and had too many entry points to have one big visitor center explain the park, as many national parks have today.

-Once at the visitor center, there are two directions you can go: to the Porcelain basin on the north, or to the Back Basin on the south.
+Once at the visitor center, there are two directions you can go: to the Porcelain Basin on the north, or to the Back Basin on the south.

 Porcelain Basin